 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

-We recommend you make Camera Gear Checklist of your equipment so you don’t foget anything when you head out to take photos!
+We like to use a Camera Gear Checklist of our equipment so we don’t foget anything when heading out to take photos!

-Here’s a few of the important things you’ll need for travel photography:
+Here’s a few of the important things you’ll need photograph reflections in water:

 1. Camera: If you’re looking for something new…

-2. Tripod: We are big proponents of using a tripod, especially if you want to use long exposure when photographing waterfalls.
+2. Tripod: We are big proponents of using a tripod.
 There are many compact and lightweight options out there that are easy to use.

-5. Camera cleaning kit: You’ll want a field cleaning kit to remove dust or water mist that inevitable makes its way to your lens.
+6. Camera cleaning kit: You’ll want a field cleaning kit to remove dust or water that may make its way to your lens.
 NOTE: this is not for cleaning the sensor.

-8. Headlamp: If you enjoy photographing sunrise, sunset or night sky, it usually means you’ll be navigating in the dark.
-Use a flashlight or headlamp to light your way from the parking lot to your spot.
-Wearing a headlamp allows you to set up your equipment without having to hold a flashlight.
-Remember to use the red light setting and keep the beam pointed on the ground in front of you to avoid disrupting other photographers in the area taking long exposure shots.
+9. Headlamp: Early morning or late evening is a good time for photographing reflections.
+This means you may be navigating in the dark.
+We like to wear a headlamp because it allows us to set up equipment without having to hold a flashlight.
+Remember to use the red light setting and keep the beam pointed on the ground in front of you to avoid disrupting other photographers in the area.

 Perspective can be described as the spatial relationships between objects in a photo.